 - Tax on Renewable Energies or special tax applied according to product

 - Public Health Tax on alcohol and tobacco.

-Some import taxes will be abolished from July 2018.
+Some import taxes will be abolished.
 It is recommended that Australian exporters seek advice on taxation and tariff matters.